bytemare/nginx-conf/README.md

 - [x] High security features by default
 - [x] Content Security Policy for a Ghost Blog

-High evaluation on popular web security scanning tools :
+Maximum score on popular web security scanning tools :

 - SSLabs : A+
 - Security Headers : A+